 You can download the season’s draw (as far as FSC have created it) – Instructions for obtaining season draw for a team

-You can also access the fixtures via the Bally Juniors website or using our smartphone app.
+You can also access the fixtures via the Bally Juniors website or using the Game Guru app.

 Reminding just the players (and not the parents) at training – especially the younger ones – is not recommended.

 Normally the team manager passes on this information weekly directly to the parents, either by email or SMS/text message.

 FSC can, and does, change the draw – sometimes quite late in the week – and the Club does what it can to notify you in exceptional circumstances but it is still up to you to double-check your game time.
 Any changes will generally be made by FSC by 5.00pm on the Thursday prior to the match weekend.

 Ensure that your team arrives at least 15 mins before the game to allow for a warm-up and also to discuss playing positions.

 To check whether the game has been cancelled due to wet weather, you can either:

 > go to the Football South Coast website